(Co-written with J. Simpson)

 Stem is one of the new kids on the block when it comes to digital distribution companies.
 If you're looking for a digital distributor for music with some of the most cutting-edge features, mixed with traditional values like personal attention, quality, and ease-of-use, Stem will more than meet your needs.

 Stem was created with artists and musicians in mind, towards the goal of helping musicians make a living with their creativity.
 For one thing, they offer among the highest royalty rates (to your favor) of all of the digital music distribution companies -- and offer playlist pitching to real playlist owners.

 Their back end has been a strong collaboration tool, making it quick, easy, and intuitive to split payments, share data, and manage contracts between multiple people.

 Another thing to keep in mind is you need to apply to be a part of Stem.
-That means that not just anybody is able to be on the platform as they are very particular with who they bring on board.
+That means that not just anybody is able to be on the platform as they are very particular with who they bring on board to distribute.
 That's actually a good thing, as it ensures a certain level of quality is associated with the platform.
 It also means they're more able to offer personalized attention towards their clients.

 Stem is particularly customizable as it's some of the newest software created on the market.
 It allows for custom release schedules and strategies.
 You're able to differentiate different release dates for different platforms.
-You're able to see advanced data and metrics for each of those platforms, as well, so you won't be left guessing how your promotion campaign is going.
+You're able to see advanced data and metrics for each of those platforms, as well, so you won't be left guessing how your promotion campaign and revenue is going.

 Stem handles all of the regular duties that digital distribution services offer.
-Your music can be up-and-running on every major streaming platform in as little as five days.
+Your music can be up-and-running on every major platform in as little as five days.